 Night photography can be a real struggle for some photographers.
-As soon as the sun sets they are done taking photos and the camera goes right back in the bag.
+As soon as the sun sets, they are done taking photos, and the camera goes right back in the bag.
 With the right setting, the night does not have to be a challenge that cannot be overcome.

 The rules are obviously different in the dark than in the daylight.
 The camera is built to collect light.
 Creating or finding enough nighttime light without lugging around a bunch of lighting gear can be a chore.

 I personally like getting out at night and shooting.
-The quiet and darkness appeals to my introverted nature I suppose.
-Especially if you choose to shoot night scenes among city or suburban areas the hustle and bustle of the day is typically relaxed.
-Of course, shooting outside a hot night spot will negate that feeling of solitude but that is always the choice one can make when choosing locales to photograph.
+The quiet and darkness appeal to my introverted nature, I suppose.
+Especially if you choose to shoot night scenes in city or suburban areas, the hustle and bustle of the day are typically relaxed.
+Of course, shooting outside a hot nightspot will negate that feeling of solitude, but that is always the choice one can make when choosing locales to photograph.

 Camera shake will ruin your photos.
 There is almost no way to avoid camera shake if you are using your finger to push the shutter button for extended periods of time.
 Resolve that issue by bringing a means of remotely releasing the shutter.

-The obvious additional items include extra batteries, lens hood to help avoid lens flare from harsh lights, filters and personal comfort items.
-I have seen numerous listicles on the web concerned with providing insight to a bag of extras.
-Suffice to say, I don’t play around with filters at night and I can’t remember a time I went shooting day or night without an extra battery and my lens hood attached.
+The obvious additional items include extra batteries, a lens hood to help avoid lens flare from harsh lights, filters and personal comfort items.
+I have seen numerous listicles on the web concerned with providing insight into a bag of extras.
+Suffice it to say, I don’t play around with filters at night, and I can’t remember a time I went shooting day or night without an extra battery and my lens hood attached.

-It looks beautiful and too some quite complicated but slow shutter speed blur is one of the easiest things to capture in a camera.
+It looks beautiful and, to some, quite complicated, but slow shutter speed blur is one of the easiest things to capture in a camera.

 Reflections are another style that just seems more interesting at night.
 Anything from a puddle to a large body of water can be shot into to capture a silky smooth photo of the scene.

-Night time means dark and that is the antithesis of photography where light is everything.
-In order to get as much light into the camera as possible you should opt to shoot in manual mode.
+Nighttime means dark, and that is the antithesis of photography, where light is everything.
+In order to get as much light into the camera as possible, you should opt to shoot in manual mode.
 This is probably the most basic of night photography settings.

 Shooting at night is never an exact science.
 I typically start with a shutter speed of 2 seconds and test my ISO at 800.
-Usually I have to relent and set it at 1600 but with my current camera I try to not to go above that.
+Usually, I have to relent and set it at 1600, but with my current camera, I try not to go above that.